steemit/whitepaper/whitepaper.md

 Most cryptocurrencies generate little value for those who are not actively using the network.
 Steem, by contrast, generates content and encourages users to share it.
 This content gets indexed by search engines and ultimately will bring value to a large number of passive users.
 This search traffic creates organic advertising for the Steem network and grows the network effect.

-## Shifting Toward Blockchain-based Attribution
+## Shifting toward Blockchain-based Attribution

 The internet represents the easiest medium for distributing information in the world.
 With that said, it can be a frightening place for content creators who would like to own their content and have it shared with proper attribution.
 On current social media platforms, attribution is something that can be lost overnight - a posted video or image can be replicated and re-shared without consent or regard for the creator.

 Under blockchain-based social media, a creator or author would always be able to point to a public record and timestamp showing proof of their content origination.
 In a circumstance where a creator would like to address those who have re-shared without permission or attribution, blockchain-based records provide public proof that the content was posted by a particular user at a particular time.
-In the future, blockchain-based attribution could come to be recognized by governments for its authenticity and could hold weight in court, which would give content creators greater powers to control their work.
+In the future, blockchain-based attribution could come to be recognized by governments for its authenticity and could hold weight in court, which would give content creators greater power to control the dissemination of their work.

-While a timestamping service can be built on almost any blockchain, and several efforts exist to build this kind of service on the Bitcoin network, Steem has a useful advantage in this realm because content publishers are “first class citizens” -- the Steem blockchain is built from the ground up around the use case of content publication, which allows content creators to have the blockchain to validate their content at a certain point in time simply by writing their post using the same authoring tools used by other Steem users.
+A timestamping service can be built on almost any blockchain, and there are currently several efforts to build this kind of service on the Bitcoin network.
+However, Steem has a useful advantage in this realm because content publishers are “first class citizens”: that is, the Steem blockchain is built from the ground up around the use case of content publication, which allows content creators to have the blockchain validate their content at a certain point in time simply by writing their post using the same authoring tools used by other Steem users.

 ## Replacing Advertising with Blockchain-based Content Rewards

 Under most content monetization models, content creators leverage advertising in one form or another.
 Many creators recognize how advertising may diminish their work’s value to the consumer, yet creators very often must seek returns on their time by monetizing.
-Advertising represents a double-edged sword: With ads, a creator can make money most easily.
-Without ads, monetization is difficult but the content is richer.
+Advertising represents a double-edged sword: with ads, a creator can make money most easily; without ads, monetization is difficult, but the content may be richer.

-Creators posting to social media outlets that are connected to Steem may monetize merely by having their work recognized (or ”liked”) by the Steem community.
+Creators posting to social media outlets that are connected to Steem may monetize merely by having their work recognized (or "liked") by the Steem community.
 Blockchain-based payouts are completely digital and have no middle-man.
-Therefore monetization by blockchain-based content rewards should be faster and much lower barrier to use than monetization by advertisements.
+Therefore monetization by blockchain-based content rewards should be faster and have a much lower barrier to use than monetization through advertising.

 # Conclusion

-Steem is an experiment designed to address challenges in the cryptocurrency and social media industries by combining the best aspects from both.
+Steem is an experiment designed to address challenges in the cryptocurrency and social media industries by combining the best aspects of both.
 Steem presents earning opportunities to content creators and internet readers in ways that have not existed within the social media industry.
 Within Steem, individuals earn real rewards online that are directly correlated to their contributions.
 Those rewards may have dollar value due to the market price discovery and liquidity of Steem, and the people who hold Steem may have more exclusive earning powers than those who do not.

 [^fn1]: Forbes, Erika Morphy, "Reddit’s Cryptocurrency Could Have Many Uses," October 2014.
 \hfill\break